To cookie settings Main content Main navigation

 Teaser image

-Dr Peter Nikken, professor
+Dr. Peter Nikken, professor

 Peter Nikken's research focuses on the media use of children and young people in the digitized society and the role their parents and professionals play in this.